TRAINING DATES:

 This is an intermediate level course.
 The target audience for this training includes mental health staff responsible for managing high risk clinical assessments and treatment of suicidal youth.
 This might include psychiatrists, psychologists, psychotherapists, social workers, family therapists and mental health counselors.
 Other professionals who work with youth might also gain skills from this training.

-This is a live synchronous distance learning activity conducted in real time, allowing for simultaneous participation of participants and instructors from different locations.
+This is a live, interactive synchronous distance learning activity conducted in real time, allowing for simultaneous participation of participants and instructors from different locations.

 - List the important aspects of a risk assessment.